- Preparing a change of address checklist, assessing a condition report and guide to cleaning your old property.

-The penultimate day is here and you're ready for the task at hand, but now it's time to get into the nitty gritty and see what makes moving day so daunting.
+The penultimate day is here and you’re ready for the task at hand, but now it’s time to get into the nitty-gritty and see what makes the moving day so daunting.

 Moving house in the rain can cause some issues, as items can become water-damaged quite easily in common cardboard boxes, as well as causing more problems with potential spills and falls.

-Take extra care and protect both your items and the new property when moving large pieces like furniture and appliances, as they can easily cause damage to the property and potentially ruin your chances at getting your bond back in a rental.
+Take extra care and protect your items and the new property when moving large pieces like furniture and appliances, as they can easily cause damage to the property and potentially ruin your chances of getting your bond back in a rental.